 About Us

 Our Chaplaincy is within the Church of England’s Diocese in Europe, and, as such, forms part of the Anglican Communion.
-Our chaplains are Rev Ishanesu Gusha (Palma) and Rev Bill Boyce (Port of Pollensa) In addition to that, we have two retired ministers from the Uniting Church of Australia (Revs Ronald and Vivien Larkin) with Permission to Officiate license.
+Our chaplains is Rev Dr Ishanesu Gusha (Palma).
+In addition, we have two retired ministers from the Uniting Church of Australia (Revs Ronald and Vivien Larkin) with Permission to Officiate license.

 Unlike the parishes in England, our chaplaincy, just like other chaplaincies in the Diocese in Europe, are self-sufficient meaning that we are not funded by the Church of England in terms of our operations.
 The church running expenses in terms of administration and payment of chaplains are financed by the generous giving of its members.